qisun2/amplicon/hap2realVCF/README.md

 The output vcf file is unfiltered.vcf.

-If the vcf file is ok, you want to the delete the fastq and directories to save storage space.
-The bam directory should be named "bam" in current directory
+If the vcf file looks ok, you might want to delete the fastq and bam directories to save storage space.
+The fastq directory is the output from hap2read.py, and the bam directory is named "bam" and located in current directory.

 ##### Step 3: filter the vcf file